Despite challenges, Salesforce says chatbot adoption is accelerating

 Elevate your enterprise data technology and strategy at Transform 2021.

 Chatbot usage has exploded during the pandemic as organizations look to bridge emerging gaps in customer service and onboarding.
 In 2020, the chatbot market was valued at $17.17 billion, and it is projected to reach $102.29 billion by 2026, according to Mordor Intelligence.
-There’s also been a 67% increase in chatbot usage between 2018 and 2020.
+There was also a 67% increase in chatbot usage between 2018 and 2020.

-This uptick correlates with chatbots’ increasing capabilities, as they enable brands to tailor offers and recommendations without humans in the loop.
+This uptick correlates with chatbots’ expanding capabilities, as they enable brands to tailor offers and recommendations without humans in the loop.
 Chatbots leverage customer, product, and interaction data to improve experiences in real time, leading to reduced wait times, service costs, and customer churn.

 To discuss trends in chatbots and conversational AI more broadly, VentureBeat talked with Greg Bennett, conversational design principal at Salesforce.
 Bennett believes the technology presents an opportunity for businesses to express their brands through words and languages, creating a greater degree of intimacy with customers.